dspeyer/dspeyer.github.io/combat/index.md

 You may ready an action based on a trigger you perform.
 If so, you gain +5 on initiative for that trigger.
 For example, you could ready an action "If I see someone after rounding that corner" and you would have a +5 on initiative against the person on the far side who's trigger was "If someone rounds that corner".

+You take the readied action when you believe the trigger is fullfilled, even if you're wrong.
+Furthermore, you take a -5 haste penalty on skill checks to determine if it is fullfilled.
+(Useful to anyone trying to deceive you into wasting the readied action.)

 ## Addrenal Surges

 You have a number of addrenal surges equal to your con mod.
 When you